cmcskimming/light/docs/contributing/index.md

 Performance enhancements are always welcome as an [Issue](https://light.ardi.gg/github_issues), or [Pull Request](https://light.ardi.gg/github_pull_request).
 You will be expected to provide an explanation as to why the optimization is worthwhile, and / or why it will yield better performance for most users.
-I.e.,:
+E.g.,:

 - Logical Explanation of what is being optimized <small>(In the motivation of an RFC)</small>